Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Motherboards.md

 While the CPU is executing one step of the program, the remaining instructions and the data are stored nearby in a special, high-speed memory, called cache.

+Execute Disable Bit - a bit that labels parts of the operating system unusable

 #### x64/x86
 The x64/x86 platform uses **CISC technology** (CISC is an instruction set architecture [ISA]) that is designed to work with **either 64 or 32 bits** of data at a time.
 Working with 64 bits is referred to as x64 while working with 32 bits is referred to as x86.